JosefGst/udev_tools/README.md

     get_udev

 The program will stop and wait for you to plugin the usb device.
-After the device got plugged in it automatically recognize it and create a rules.rules file.
+After the device got plugged in it automatically recognize it and displays the udev rules.
+To write to a file use the -o --output flag followd with the path to the file.
+The rule will be appended to it.
-Change the destination file with:

-    get_udev -f my.rules
+    get_udev -o my.rules

 By default the device will be called "ttyDevice".
 To change it use: